Visual Analysis of Discrimination in Machine Learning: Laboratory Study

 \section{Laboratory Study}

-\qianwen{ We conducted a laboratory study to assess participants' ability in using DiscriLens to analyze machine learning discrimination.
+\qianwen{ We conducted a laboratory study to assess participants' ability to use DiscriLens to analyze machine learning discrimination.
 Even though it is also important to separately evaluate RippleSet, we evaluate DiscriLens as a whole due to our focus on discrimination analysis.}